Creating work that is the truest expression of who you are

 “Is this all there is?” passed through my mind almost daily.
 “This can’t be.
 There must be ‘more’, but what is this ‘more’ I’m looking for?”
 Then one day, I decided I was going to find out.
 That decision sent me on a journey – a profound journey that changed everything.

 At first, I blamed my misery on the type of work I was doing.
 This led me on an endless pursuit of trainings.
 With every new degree and diploma I earned, I hoped I had finally found the “more” I was looking for.
-But my interest in the field was always short-lived, and back I would go to school to get yet another designation.
+But my interest in the field was always short-lived, and back to school I would go to get yet another designation.
 It took me a long time to realize that what I was looking for, I was never going to find out in the world.
 It was only when I started asking myself who I was and what I had to offer to the world that I started to receive the clarity I sought.

 The reason why all of those jobs never satisfied me is because I had been seeking work based on a story of lack and my own “not enoughness”.